 Appealing Your Value

 North Carolina General Statutes put the burden of proof on the property owner to show that a tax assessment is inaccurate.
-A change in assessment will be considered only if the owner can demonstrate that the assessed value is more or less than market value as of January 01, 2021, or that it is inconsistent with assessments of similar properties.
+A change in assessment will be considered only if the owner can demonstrate that the assessed value is more or less than market value as of Jan.
+1, 2021, or that it is inconsistent with assessments of similar properties.
 Assessments cannot be appealed based on the percentage of increase/decrease in value OR the taxpayer’s ability to pay the tax.
-The tax office will send results of informal appeals via mail.
+The tax office will send results of formal appeals via mail.

 Board of Equalization and Review (BOER)

 The BOER is a quasi-judicial body made up of members of the Orange County community who are appointed by the Orange County Board of Commissioners.
 The Board consists of three regular members, generally with legal or real estate backgrounds.

 Property owners appealing to the BOER, or appellants, have the option of being present when their appeal is heard by the Board.

 Per the Orange County Board of County Commissioners Advisory Board Policy, all BOER meetings will be conducted in person.